 Since more businesses are opt for cloud-based microservices architecture for their applications, there is an increased focus on the granular stability of the application.
 Testing cloud-based apps with microservices architecture are important, and unit testing finds a very crucial role in this regard.

-We have outlined six major best practices for unit testing that will guarantee better results and ensure profitable and sustainable unit testing coverage for your application development projects.
+We have outlined six major best practices for unit testing that will guarantee better results and ensure profitable and sustainable testing coverage for your application development projects.

 Create reliable and clear unit tests

 The first step to building a great unit testing practice is to write reliable unit tests.
 The test suite must be able to report the unexpected or suspicious behavior observed during testing.
-It should not be considered to simply report the stage at which the unit test succeeds in delivering an expected output or outcome.
+It should not be considered to simply report the stage at which the these test succeeds in delivering an expected output or outcome.